Oregon resident thought to have caught bubonic plague from their cat

 What is the plague?

-The plague is usually associated with the Black Death that killed millions in Europe in the 1300s or the third global plague outbreak in the 19th century.
+The plague is usually associated with the Black Death that killed millions in Europe in the 1300s or the worldwide plague outbreak that started in the 19th century.

 While cases are still around today, it is not at the population-devastating level as it was in the past, as modern antibiotics are effective at treating the illness.